defenwycke/segop/peer-review/docs/segop-spec.md

 Then:

 ```
 fullxid_tag = "segop:fullxid" # ASCII string
 fullxid = TAGGED_HASH(fullxid_tag, extended_serialization)
 ```

-Notes:
+#### Properties

+- `fullxid` **commits to segOP payload bytes**.
+Any modification to the payload, its TLV structure, or its declared length changes the `fullxid`, even though the legacy `txid` and `wtxid` remain unchanged.
-`fullxid` is not used by segOP v1 consensus rules and is not required for block or transaction validity.
+- `fullxid` is **not a consensus identifier** in segOP v1.
+It is not used in block validation, script execution, or relay policy.
+- `fullxid` is **stable across pruning**: it is defined over the logical extended serialization, regardless of whether a node has pruned segOP bytes for a given block.
+A pruned node MAY need to refetch segOP payload bytes in order to recompute `fullxid`.
+- `fullxid` has no ordering or malleability constraints and MUST NOT influence consensus-critical behaviour.

+#### Intended Uses (informative)

+`fullxid` is designed for:

+- explorers and transaction indexers,
+- debugging and implementation tracing,
-`fullxid` is intended for tooling, debugging, indexing, and protocols that wish to commit to the full segOP-extended transaction form in a single identifier.
+- higher-layer protocols that wish to reference the full segOP-extended form,
+- archival and reconstruction tools (particularly when segOP payloads are pruned but still retrievable from peers).

+`fullxid` MUST NOT be required by consensus, and nodes MUST remain valid segOP implementations even if they do not compute or store `fullxid`.

 ## 8. Weight and Fees